goneal26/pongo/README.md

 # The Pongo Programming Language

+**Version b1.0**

-Pongo is a simple, 16-bit interpreted programming language.
+Pongo is a simple, 16-bit toy programming language.
 An initial proof-of-concept was written in pure C, with the latest version being written in Go.
-The language is inherently non-structured, and relies heavily on bitwise operations.
+The language is inherently non-structured (similar to TinyBASIC), and relies heavily on bitwise operations.

-This language isn't meant to be taken too seriously ;)
+This language is still being actively worked on- the beta I have released so far is just the minimal working version and more features are on the way (see the *Roadmap* section).

 ## Installation
 Prerequisite: have Go installed (version 1.18 or higher)